How to start a cleaning business in California

 2. File a fictitious business statement or DBA

-If you’re running a business in California under a name different from your legal name, you’ll need to file a “doing business as” (DBA) form, also known as a fictitious business statement.
-Regardless of your business structure, you must file a DBA if you are not operating under your legal name.
+If you’re running a business in the state of California under a name different from your legal name, you’ll need to file a “doing business as” (DBA) form, also known as a fictitious business statement.
+No matter your structure, you’ll need a DBA if your business name differs from your legal name.

 You file the DBA form with the county clerk where your business operates.
 The filing cost varies by county — usually $10-$100.